silver-crown/silver-crown.github.io/about.md

 ---
 ### Who am I?

+ I come from the ancient glorious kingdom of Norvegia 👻

  I'm a mystery 👻 something inexplicable 👻 an enigma 👻

 ### What do I do?

 I make games!
 I have a few years of gamedev experience both on a professional and hobbyist level.
 My solo debut is still pending release. 🌴

+as for what technologies I have experience with, it's primarily C# and the Unity Engine in a professional setting.
+I use C++ with OpenGL in hobby settings, and that's what my latest project is built on 😱

+I also draw my own sprite art and animations >_>

 ### What is this blog even about